 The 2020 Marin County Analysis of Impediments to Fair Housing Choice examined lending practices across Marin County.
 According to HMDA, in 2017, there were a total of 11,688 loans originated for Marin properties.
-Of the 11,688 original loan applications, 6,534 loans were approved, representing 56 percent of all applications, 1,320 loans denied, representing 11 percent of the total applications, and there were 1,555 applicants who withdrew their applications, which represents 13 percent of all applications (Table D-21).
+Of the 11,688 original loan applications, 6,534 loans were approved, representing 56 percent of all applications, 1,320 loans denied, representing 11 percent of the total applications, and there were 1,555 applicants who withdrew their applications, which represents 13 percent of all applications (Table D-20Table D-21).
 Hispanic and Black/African American residents were approved at lower rates and denied at higher rates than all applicants in the County.

-All Applicants White Asian Hispanic/ Latinx Black/African American Loans approved 55.9% 60.0% 59.0% 50.0% 48.0% Loans denied 11.3% 12.0% 16.0% 18.0% 19.0% Loans withdrawn by applicant 13.3% 14.0% 13.0% 19.0% 14.0%
+Table D- 21 Table D- 20 21: Loan Approval, Denial, and Withdrawal by Race All Applicants White Asian Hispanic/ Latinx Black/African American Loans approved 55.9% 60.0% 59.0% 50.0% 48.0% Loans denied 11.3% 12.0% 16.0% 18.0% 19.0% Loans withdrawn by applicant 13.3% 14.0% 13.0% 19.0% 14.0% Source: 2017 HMDA, as presented in 2020 Marin County AI.
+Note: Data did not add up to 100% in source.

-According to the 2020 Al, there were several categories for reasons loans were denied.
+According to the 2020 AI, there were several categories for reasons loans were denied.
 Under the category, "Loan Denial Reason: insufficient cash - down payment and closing costs," African Americans were denied 0.7 percent more than White applicants.
 Denial of loans due to credit history significantly affected Asian applicants more than others; and under the category of "Loan Denial Reason: Other", the numbers are starkly higher for African American applicants.
 Other reasons may include: debt-to-income ratio; employment history; credit history; collateral; insufficient cash; unverifiable information; credit application incomplete; mortgage insurance denied.

-The AI also identified that many residents who lived in Marin City during the Marinship years47 were not allowed to move from Marin City to other parts of the County because of discriminatory housing and lending policies and practices.
+The Al also identified that many residents who lived in Marin City during the Marinship years47 were not allowed to move from Marin City to other parts of the County because of discriminatory housing and lending policies and practices.
 For those residents, Marin City has been the only place where they have felt welcomed and safe in the County.